whalay/CoinControl/frontend/README.md

 To run the project locally, use the following command:

-npm start
+npm run dev

-This will start the development server, and you can view the application by opening http://localhost:3000 in your browser.
+This will start the development server, and you can view the application by opening http://localhost:5173 in your browser.